scottviteri/MLFamilyAndHaskellExamples/README.md

 There are two directories of examples: ./Test and ./Factorial.
 Each can be run by cd'ing into the directory and running the ./run executable.

+I have some surface level comparisons in ./notes.txt.